General information on the gambling system reform

 -

-The new gambling system would be based on licences granted by the supervisory authority upon application.
-A new task for the authority would be to process licence applications and supervise the licensed activities.
-As of the beginning of 2027, the competent authority would be the new Finnish Supervisory Agency.
-The National Police Board would remain the licensing authority in 2026.
+The new gambling system will be based on licences granted by the supervisory authority upon application.
+A new task for the authority will be to process licence applications and supervise the licensed activities.
+As of 1 July 2027, the competent authority will be the new Finnish Supervisory Agency.
+The National Police Board will act as the licensing authority until 30 June 2027.

-The supervisory authority would have broad powers to supervise gambling.
-One of the key supervisory tools would be the technical surveillance of games and gambling account transactions carried out by the supervisory authority.
-In addition, licence holders would be required to ensure, through audits by a third-party assessment body, that their gambling game systems, lottery-drawing devices and lottery-drawing methods were reliable and that the outcomes of the draws were random.
-Gambling licence holders would be required to submit annual reports on their activities to the supervisory authority.
+The supervisory authority will have broad powers to supervise gambling services.
+One of the key supervisory tools will be the technical monitoring of games and player account transactions carried out by the supervisory authority.
+In addition, licence holders will be required to ensure, through audits by a third-party assessment body, that their game systems, lottery-drawing equipment and lottery-drawing methods are reliable and that the outcomes of the draws are randomised.
+Licence holders will need to submit annual reports to the supervisory authority on their gambling services.
+In addition, the authority has extensive right of access to information and right of inspection.

 -

-The authority could impose on a licence holder an administrative fine for breach or neglect of the obligations laid down in the Gambling Act as well as a penalty payment for more serious infractions.
-As a final resort, the authority could withdraw the licence granted.
-Like at present, certain acts in violation of the Gambling Act would be punishable under the Criminal Code.
+The authority may impose on a licence holder an administrative fine for breach or neglect of the obligations laid down in the Gambling Act as well as a penalty payment for more serious infractions.
+As a last resort, the authority may withdraw the licence.
+As is currently the case, certain acts in violation of the Gambling Act will be punishable under the Criminal Code.

-The authority could also address illegal activities by issuing an injunction on the running of a gambling game or on marketing and also reinforce the injunction by means of conditional fine.
-Where the injunction concerned an actor without a licence to run gambling games, the authority could order the internet service provider to remove all content deemed to be in violation of the law.
-The supervisory authority would also be required to make public any decisions on injunctions against marketing or game running, administrative fines and penalty payments, and withdrawal of licence.
+To intervene in illegal activities, the authority may also issue an injunction banning the running or marketing of a gambling game and a conditional fine to enforce compliance with the injunction.
+The supervisory authority will also be required to make public any decisions on injunctions against marketing or game running, decisions on administrative fines and penalty payments, and decisions on withdrawal of a licence.

 -